Using-short-links-on-social-media

 YouTube wants to keep people on their site watching videos.
 That’s why they restrict the use of links to YouTube partners — but there are some tricks to work around the restrictions.

-If you’re not a YouTube partner, you can still use short links to your advantage — you just have to get a little creative.
+If you’re not a YouTube partner, you can still use short link to your advantage — you just have to get a little creative.
 For example, you could:

 • Use short links in your videos: A link doesn’t have to be clickable to get your viewers to use it.
 But since your viewers have to take the extra step of typing it into the browser, you want to make this process easy for them by using a short, memorable link.